 Case studies

 The functionalities of pacheck are illustrated using the cdx2cea R package.
 This package has been developed to perform a “cost-effectiveness analysis (CEA) of testing average-risk Stage II colon cancer patients for the absence of CDX2 biomarker expression followed by adjuvant chemotherapy” [REF].
 The CEA incorporated in this package is performed using a cohort-based health state transition model, and was developed following the DARTH coding framework.
 It compares two strategies: No CDX2 testing and CDX2 testing.
 The PA dataset contains 1,000 iterations of the HE models.
 The HE model contains 18 input parameters and provides discounted quality-adjusted life years and discounted costs for both strategies which are stored in the l_psa.RData object of the cdx2cea R package.
 This case study demonstrates that the functionalities of pacheck can be used on a HE model developed according to the DARTH coding framework.
-The other case study is a mock partitioned survival model that has been developed to demonstrate the functionalities of pacheck and PACBOARD.
-A short description of this three-state oncology partitioned survival model is provided in Pouwels et al.[REF PACBOARD] and by following this link: ADD.
-The probabilistic inputs and outputs of this HE model are available within pacheck as example dataset.

 Validating health economic model inputs and outputs

 Functionalities of pacheck to assess the validity of the model input parameters concern the plausibility of the range in which model input parameters vary.
 For instance, pacheck contains simple validity assessments such as assessing whether utility values and probabilities remain between 0 and 1, and whether there are no occurrence of negative costs or other strictly positive parameters in each probabilistic iteration. pacheck also contains a function to assess and visualise whether two survival curves cross (check_surv_mod and plot_surv_mod).
 This assessment of plausibility is especially relevant when developing partitioned survival models in which a progression-free survival (PFS) curve should always result in lower probabilities than an overall survival curve (OS).
-Concerning the validation of model outputs, users are able to test whether total costs and effects are positive, whether discounted results are lower than undiscounted results, and whether the mean quality of life of.
+Concerning the validation of model outputs, users are able to test whether total costs and effects are positive, whether discounted results are lower than undiscounted results, and whether the mean quality of life of both strategies is within the mean utility values used for the different health states of the model.
 All validation efforts are also performed for each iteration of the probabilistic analysis and the pacheck functions mention in which iteration an erroneous input or output has been identified. pacheck can be used to visually assess the convergence of HE model outputs[REF].
-Finally, pacheck contains a function to assess the plausibility of probabilistic model inputs and outputs estimated and structured using the DARTH coding framework and naming conventions (check_psa_darth).
+Finally, pacheck contains a function to assess the plausibility of probabilistic model inputs and outputs by, for instance, testing whether resource use and costs inputs are strictly positive, utility values between 0 and 1.
 Box 1 illustrates how to perform these validation efforts using different functions of pacheck.

 Box 1: example R code of using pacheck to validate the health economic model inputs and outputs